 10. Work has also been carried out on a package of specific potential savings for 2012/13 focused on external funding.
-These savings can be found at annex D. It is recommended that taking into account the impact assessments that further work is carried out on these savings and that discussions are commenced with the potentially affected organisations in line with the commissioning framework.
+These savings can be found at annex D. It is recommended that taking into account the impact assessments that further work is carried out on these savings and that discussions are commenced with the potentially affected organisations in line with the commissioning framework (to be considered in the exempt part of the meeting).
 These potential savings total £209,800.